drimer/companion-chat/README.md

 # Deployment

-## Manual Setup for AWS Deployment
+## Manual Steps required for a brand new deployment in AWS

 1. **Create S3 bucket for Terraform state**:
    ```bash